AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/elasticsearch-index-status-is-yellow-or-red.md

 Create a fresh mysql dump before following these steps and perform them outside of business hours to avoid potentially affecting your clients:

-1. Switch temporarily to MySQL search – enable MySQL search.
+1. Switch temporarily to MySQL search &ndash;  enable MySQL search.
 (Note: Remember to switch back to Elasticsearch or you may experience performance issues).
 1. To identify duplicated indexes run the following command:
     ```clike
     curl --silent -X GET localhost:9200/_cat/indices?v